CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-05.md

 In this lab, you set up Microsoft Copilot Studio, created your first Copilot, and tested it by developing and validating a new topic.

-## You have successfully completed this Lab!
+### You have successfully completed the lab.
+Click Next >> to move on to the next set of exercises.